BlackCockder/IBEX_Mapper/README.md

 **Returns:**
 - None

-### Circle Management Functions
+### Circle Related Functions

 #### `addCircle(circle_name, coordinates_of_circle_center, angle=90, color="g", linestyle="-")`
 Adds a circle to the map.
+It is type-checked by default.

 **Parameters:**
 - `circle_name` (str): Name of the circle.